dell/csm-docs/content/v1/csidriver/installation/test/powerscale.md

 This section provides multiple methods to test driver functionality in your environment.

-**Note**: To run the test for CSI Driver for Dell EMC PowerScale, install Helm 3.
+**Note**: To run the test for CSI Driver for Dell PowerScale, install Helm 3.

 ## Test deploying a simple pod with PowerScale storage